jpaquette-student/didactic-winner/rules.md

 would be able to step in without having to do the whole task.

 ## Add any other rules that your team establishes to help each other work effectively together
 Just communicate well and work together.
+Help each other out and sort the problems together so that everyone's on the same page.